rspillman/my-portfolio/README.md

-# my-portfolio
+# Russ Spillman's portfolio
-This is my Professional Portfolio
+TThis is my professional portfolio.
+It uses Aws and ReactJS.